My Oxford Year with Julia Whelan | Oxford, England

 September 12th -17th, 2026 • Julia Whelan

-Join award-winning, internationally bestselling author Julia Whelan for a deeply personal and intimate exploration of Oxford, based on her novel My Oxford Year and the texts featured within.
-Participants will stay “behind the gates” at Julia’s old college, Lincoln, in the heart of historic Oxford.
+Join award-winning, internationally bestselling author Julia Whelan for a deeply personal exploration of Oxford, based on her novel My Oxford Year and the texts featured within.
+An intimate group of 16 participants will stay “behind the gates” at Julia’s old college, Lincoln, in the heart of historic Oxford.

 What’s Included: